Litmus Personalize, growth experiments

 Background

 After the initial launch of Litmus Personalize Essentials, the team began collecting customer feedback and analyzing usage data to identify opportunities to increase adoption, engagement, and, ultimately, retention.
-Below are a few of the many ideas that were tested and incorporated into the product.
+The core metric Peronalize affecting retention stood out from the get go.

 Hypotheses: